-Distinctive investment philosophy and process: The capital cycle approach is uncommon in the investment world, and Marathon-London believes most peers tend to focus on shorter-term factors where the forecasting of shortterm earnings is the key driver of returns.
+• Distinctive investment philosophy and process:

+The capital cycle approach is uncommon in the investment world, and Marathon-London believes most peers tend to focus on shorter-term factors where the forecasting of short-term earnings is the key driver of returns.
 Marathon-London's approach focuses on much slower moving, long-term supply-side factors including additional capital/competition flowing into, or out of, a particular industry and management's strategy and behavior relative to that industry's competitive environment.

-- Long term investment horizon: - Central to Marathon-London's approach is a willingness to invest for the long-term.
+• Long term investment horizon:

+Central to Marathon-London's approach is a willingness to invest for the long-term.
 They believe their timeframe is significantly longer than most peers, which allows Marathon-London to operate in a less exploited area of the marketplace.
-The approach requires a much longer gestation period for an investment thesis to materialize, increasing the potential for higher returns. - Generalist approach with individual accountability: The capital cycle investment approach is not bound by style or market cap restrictions which helps create a stimulating and independent investment environment in which to operate.
+The approach requires a much longer gestation period for an investment thesis to materialize, increasing the potential for higher returns.

+Generalist approach with individual accountability: The conital angle investment approach is not being due to

+The capital cycle investment approach is not bound by style or market cap restrictions which helps create a stimulating and independent investment environment in which to operate.
 This intellectual freedom allows portfolio managers to invest widely across all industries which creates a highly accountable, generalist investment team.
 Each portfolio manager makes his own investment decisions and is individually accountable for the performance generated by his/her decisions.